Contains no petroleum-based plastics.

 Why you should use plastic-free packaging

 Packaging is the leading contributor to pollution, specifically in marine environments.
-Petroleum-based plastics only exacerbate this pollution problem and have a profound effect on the environment and wildlife that live there.
+Petroleum-based plastics only exacerbate this pollution problem and have a profound effect on the environment and wildlife that lives there.

 Brands may decide to avoid plastic packaging in an effort to reduce their environmental impact should their packaging end up somewhere other than landfill.